 The consolidated financial statements include the accounts of the Company and its wholly and majority owned/controlled domestic and international subsidiaries.
 All intercompany balances and transactions have been eliminated in consolidation.
-The preparation of the consolidated financial statements conform with United States ("U.S.") generally accepted accounting principles ("GAAP") and prevailing practice within our different industries.
-The consolidated financial statements include all adjustments, consisting of normal recurring accruals and any other adjustments that management considers necessary for a fair presentation of the results for these periods.
+The preparation of the consolidated financial statements conform with United States ("U.S.") generally accepted accounting principles ("GAAP") and prevailing practice within the Company's industry.